hashicorp/consul/website/source/docs/connect/ca/aws.html.md

 ### Unable to Cross-sign Other CAs

 It's not possible to cross-sign other CA provider's root certificates during a migration.
-This is due to a ACM Private CA not having a mechanism to blindly cross-sign another root certificate without a CSR being generated.
+ACM Private CA is capable of doing that through a different work flow but is not able to blindly cross-sign another root certificate without a CSR being generated.
 Both Consul's built-in CA and Vault can do this and the current workflow for managing CAs relies on it.

-In the future it should be possible to remove this limitation by changing the way Consul manages CA certificates significantly.

 For now, the limitation means that once ACM Private CA is configured as the CA provider, it is not possible to reconfigure a different CA provider, or rotate the root CA key without potentially observing some transient connection failures.
-See the section on [Forced rotation without cross-signing](/docs/connect/ca.html#forced-rotation-without-cross-signing) for more details.
+See the section on [forced rotation without cross-signing](/docs/connect/ca.html#forced-rotation-without-cross-signing) for more details.

 ### Primary DC Must be a Root CA

 Currently, if an existing ACM Private CA is used, the primary DC must use a Root CA directly to issue certificates.
-We expect to remove this limitation in the future.

-## Cost Example
+## Cost Planning

 To help estimate costs, an example is provided below of the resources that would be used.